Amy Coney Barrett a perfect choice for half of America - KVIA

 In picking Barrett, Trump promises his base a return to an earlier, whiter, more Christian America.
 So it was.
 So it shall be.

-Shan Wu is a former federal prosecutor and CNN legal analyst who represents college students.
-He is a member of the Sarah Lawrence College Board of Trustees.
-His Twitter handle is @ShanlonWu.
+Shan Wu is a former federal prosecutor and CNN legal analyst who writes frequently on racism in the law.

 Elie Honig: Obamacare could be the first casualty of a newly aligned court

-Note: Editor’s note: Commentators weigh in on President Donald Trump’s selection of Amy Coney Barrett.
-The views expressed in this commentary belong to the authors.
-View more opinion at CNN.